-This prospectus relates to the possible resale by the selling stockholder, Kingsbridge, of shares of common stock that we may issue pursuant to the Common Stock Purchase Agreement we entered into with Kingsbridge on April 17, 2006, or upon exercise of the Class C Investor Warrant we issued to Kingsbridge.
+This prospectus relates to the possible resale by the selling stockholder, Kingsbridge, of shares of common stock that we may issue pursuant to the Common Stock Purchase Agreement or the Registration Rights Agreement that we entered into with Kingsbridge on April 17, 2006, or upon exercise of the Class C Investor Warrant we issued to Kingsbridge.
 We are filing the registration statement of which this prospectus is a part pursuant to the provisions of the Registration Rights Agreement we entered into with Kingsbridge on April 17, 2006.